Value-added tax (VAT)

 Carbon tax on air and sea travels

-In 2021 a carbon tax due by the user in the amount of EUR 2 applies on air, sea and river travels.
+A carbon tax due by the user in the amount of EUR 2 applies on air, sea, and river travels.

 This carbon tax is levied on the issuance of transport tickets in respect of:

-- Passenger commercial flights departing from airports and airfields located in the Portuguese territory;
+- passenger commercial flights departing from airports and airfields located in the Portuguese territory, and

-A levy amounting to EUR 0.30 per package is levied on disposable packages used on take-away meals including those with home delivery composed by plastic or aluminium or composed by other materials that include plastic or aluminium.
+A levy amounting to EUR 0.30 per package is levied on disposable packages used on take-away meals, including those for home delivery composed of plastic or aluminium or composed of other materials that include plastic or aluminium.